luhmann/stuck/README.md

 * "Delete" by logan from the Noun Project
 * Luis Manuel for an awesome Loading Animation, see https://scotch.io/tutorials/creative-splash-transition-with-css-and-svg
 * Caleb Woods for great photography: https://unsplash.com/photos/vHvUqnt31wU
+* File Error by Adnen Kadri from the Noun Project